White asparagus: peel, cook and prepare!

 How to Peel White Asparagus?

-This is an essential step!
-Unlike green asparagus, white asparagus has a thicker, fibrous skin that must be removed to avoid a “sewing thread” effect under the tooth.
+This is an important step!
+Unlike green asparagus, white asparagus has a thicker, fibrous skin, so it must be removed.
+Otherwise you will have “sewing thread” under the tooth.

 Here’s how I do it:

-- I peel them with a vegetable peeler, starting just below the head (which is left intact) and working my way down.
+- I peel them with a vegetable peeler, starting just below the head (left the head intact).
 I do this while holding them at the head, so as not to break them.

 - Then, I cut off 1-inch (2 to 3 cm) of the base, which is often a little hard.

-Tip: You can also peel them in advance (in the morning for the evening), and store them in a damp cloth in the fridge.
+Tip: You can peel the asparagus in advance (in the morning for the evening), and store them in a damp cloth in the fridge.
 They’ll stay nice and fresh.

 How to Cook White Asparagus?